 Glassman says the effects of over-indulging shouldn't be taken lightly.
 "Your liver recognizes the byproducts of alcohol as toxins, so your body stops processing nutrients from food you've eaten while it takes care of the 'bad guys' first," she explains.
 "As a result, your body burns alcohol calories for energy while the digestion of nutrient-rich food is put on the back burner."
 When your body finally burns food calories, "It might not need the energy and end up storing the extra calories you've eaten as fat cells."

-The Signs: On the night, a slower reaction time and frequent need to go to the bathroom are signs you should leave the bar.
+Signs You've Had Too Much: A slower reaction time and frequent need to go to the bathroom are signs you should (safely) leave the bar.
 The day after, a headache and shakes suggest you need to rebalance your body.
+This means making hydration a priority and reaching for nutrient-dense foods.

 1. Drink coconut water.
 "It's also important to replenish electrolytes to help with hydration.
-Go for miso soup, coconut water, bananas," she recommends.
+Go for miso soup, coconut water, bananas," Glassman recommends.

 2. Load up on protein.
 "Protein is made from amino acids and amino acids are important for overall liver function.
 It's generally important to eat loads of veggies, some lean protein, and healthy fats."